avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

-as it lacks several required methods, but still is discovered as an `INSTRUMENTED` test due to ``enable`` tag and the ``SpecificTests`` only looks at it's ``test*`` methods, ignoring the inheritance, therefor the ``test.py:SpecificTests.test_shared`` will not be discovered.
+as it lacks several required methods, but still is discovered as an `INSTRUMENTED` test due to ``enable`` tag and the ``SpecificTests`` only looks at it's ``test*`` methods, ignoring the inheritance, therefore the ``test.py:SpecificTests.test_shared`` will not be discovered.